-1.1 Exeter School is an independent co-educational day school.
-It is a charitable trust overseen by a board of governors.
-The school consists of the junior school, for pupils aged 7 to 11; the senior school for those aged 11 to 16; and the sixth form.
-The school has 261 pupils who require support for special educational needs and/or disabilities (SEND).
-Two pupils have an education, health and care (EHC) plan.
-There are 26 pupils who speak English as an additional language (EAL).
-The school's previous inspection was a regulatory compliance and educational quality inspection in December 2021, followed by a progress monitoring visit in September 2022.
+1.1 The King's School is an independent day school for male and female pupils.
+It is part of the Oxfordshire Community Churches (OCC) group, a registered charity and a company limited by guarantee.
+The proprietors are the trustees of the OCC who delegate many of their responsibilities to a board of governors.
+The school consists of three sections: the Early Years Foundation Stage (EYFS), for pupils aged three to five; the primary school, for those aged five to eleven; and the secondary school for pupils aged eleven to sixteen.
+The school has 27 pupils who require support for special educational needs and/or disabilities.
+One pupil has an education, health and care plan.
+There are nine pupils who speak English as an additional language.
+The school's previous inspection was a regulatory compliance inspection in December 2018.